Verify blue/green deployment compatibility

 Guidewire provides tools that compare the source and target applications and report whether the changes are compatible with a blue/green deployment.
 You can use one of the following:

-If your changes are not compatible, do not run a blue/green deployment.
+If your changes aren't compatible, don't run a blue/green deployment.

 Build management job